 Elsecar furnace was established first in 1795, under Darwin and Company – a partnership including:

 John Darwin, William Darwin, Francis Frith and Joseph Ridge.

 In 1796 the company began mining ironstone from Fitzwilliam lands at Tankersley, first in Tankersley Park and later at Westwood where the Black iron mine was worked.

 Darwin & Co. had extensive involvement in iron and mineral businesses across South Yorkshire, starting in Sheffield, and in Chapeltown as well as Elsecar and Worsborough from around 1812.

-The firm’s members ran into financial troubles over a number of years as the boom of the Napoleonic wars came to an end, William Darwin, described as ironmaster, dealer and chapman, of Wentworth was declared bankrupt in 1817.
+The firm’s members ran into financial troubles over a number of years as the boom of the Napoleonic wars came to an end, William Darwin, working as manager at Elsecar was described as ironmaster, dealer and chapman, of Wentworth was declared bankrupt in 1817.
 His affairs took a number of years to wind up.